 In addition to our list of what to do in Yellow Springs, Ohio, we include a useful Yellow Springs Map at the end of the article.

-Save, Pin or Bookmark this Yellow Springs blog post so that you can access it as you plan – and during! – your trip to Ohio.
+Save, Pin or Bookmark this Yellow Springs Travel Guide to plan your trip to Ohio.

 #1 Lace Up Your Shoes for Yellow Springs Hiking

 Without a doubt, one of the top things to do in Yellow Springs is hiking – so be sure to bring a pair of shoes to hit the trails!
 There are two parks to go hiking in Yellow Springs: Glen Helen and Clifton Gorge.
 The Yellow Springs hiking trails range in difficulty level, but there are several easy hikes.

 Glen Helen Nature Preserve boasts more than 20 miles of incredible trails.
 The Glen Helen Yellow Springs, Ohio hiking trails are the easiest to access from downtown Yellow Springs – yet trekkers are quickly immersed in nature.

 The Inman Trail at Glen Helen is one of the best hiking trails in Yellow Springs, Ohio.
 The 1.2-mile loop is an easy to moderate hike that features The Cascades waterfall and the famous namesake Yellow Spring.